DAUD-01/Anime-list-updated/README.md

-This web page was built from scratch by Dawood.
+This web page was built from scratch.
 It is an original creation, not a copy of any existing site.

 The project started with HTML and was later enhanced using CSS, JavaScript, and JSON.